WalterVoetschCortes/stratego-sa/README.md

 ![stratego](https://user-images.githubusercontent.com/64639703/87684761-e9c68980-c782-11ea-91d6-d04b58b7a369.png)

-A little info about our project STRATEGO for our class Software Engineering at the University of Applied Science HTWG Konstanz.
+A little info about our project STRATEGO for our class Software Architecture at the University of Applied Science HTWG Konstanz.

 ## Build Status